Durgasravanipenumaka/Interveiw-Preparation/Protocols.md

 # I2C

+I²C is a two-wire synchronous serial communication protocol that allows multiple slave devices to communicate with a master using SDA and SCL lines with address-based communication.

 ## What is I²C?
 Why is it called a two-wire protocol?
 I²C (Inter-Integrated Circuit) is a serial communication protocol used for communication between multiple devices on the same board.